Joey Meneses Player Props: Nationals vs. Braves

 Joey Meneses At The Plate

-- He ranks 10th in batting average, 48th in on base percentage, and 106th in slugging among qualified batters in baseball.
+- Among the qualifying hitters in MLB action, he ranks eighth in batting average, 37th in on-base percentage, and 105th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.